-The Supreme Court reversed the deportation of labor activist Harry Bridges, an Australian, because of statements he had made that prosecutors charged indicated “affiliation” with the Communist Party.
-Writing for the Court, Justice William O. Douglas concluded that “freedom of speech and of the press is accorded aliens residing in this country. . . .
-[T]he literature published by Harry Bridges, the utterances made by him were entitled to that protection.”
-(Photo of Harry Bridges via Wikimedia Commons, taken by the San Francisco News-Call Bulletin of Harry Bridges as chairman of the strike committee during the 1934 West Coast Longshoremen's Strike.)
+The Supreme Court reversed the deportation of labor activist Harry Bridges (pictured here), an Australian, because of statements he had made that prosecutors charged indicated “affiliation” with the Communist Party.
+Writing for the Court, Justice William O. Douglas concluded that “freedom of speech and of the press is accorded aliens residing in this country."
+(1934 photo via Library of Congress, public domain)

 Although the First Amendment to the U.S. Constitution makes no distinction between citizens and noncitizens, Supreme Court precedents interpreting the amendment do not always treat these groups the same.